Twokubikmeter/rucio/README.md

+# MADDED development branch

+This repository is a modifed version of the one found at https://github.com/rucio/rucio The changes are done as part of the MADDEN project and currenty contains changes to bin/rucio and lib/rucio/core/oidc.py .
+The changes allow for calling several servers as well as allowing automatic mapping of users from a OIDC provider to a shared identity.

 # Rucio - Scientific Data Management

 Rucio is a software framework that provides functionality to organize, manage, and access large volumes of scientific data using customisable policies.